IBM-Cloud/ansible-collection-ibm/docs/ibm_tg_connection.rst

   network_account_id (False, str, None)
     The ID of the account which owns the network that is being connected.
 Generally only used if the network is in a different account than the gateway.

-  network_type (True, str, None)
-    (Required for new resource) Defines what type of network is connected via this connection.Allowable values (classic,vpc)

   id (False, str, None)